morikatron/toio-sdk-for-unity/docs_EN/tutorials_UI.md

 3. Open the "Assets/toio-sdk-unity/Assets/toio-sdk/Scripts/Simulator/Resources" folder in the project window
 4. Drag and drop "Cube" Prefab file and "Stage" Prefab file into the hierarchy.<br>
 You can also move Cube object with the mouse in the scene.
-5. Right-click on the hierarchy, click "Create Empty Object" from the right-click menu, and name it "scene".
+5. Right-click on the hierarchy, click "Create Empty" from the right-click menu, and name it "scene".
 6. Select "scene" object and click "Add Component" in the inspector.
 7. Enter any script name (e.g. MyUIScript) to create a script.
 8. Rewrite the script you have created with the sample code below.
 (The class name must be the same as the script file)